 We train students to critically analyse their own social-cultural situations, and understand those of others.
 This skill set of being able to identify the longitudinal and latitudinal connections in social situations makes a degree in anthropology an asset in working at all levels of government, NGO’s, the heritage sector, media, trade and tourism and the corporate world.

-Anthropology is housed in the historic ‘Selwyn castle’, a Gothic style mansion built in 1836 by Captain Selwyn who was commandant of the British Royal Engineers.
-It served as the government house and was once the official residence of the Lieutenant General of the Eastern Cape.
+The Anthropology Department is housed in the historic ‘Selwyn Castle’, a Gothic style mansion built in 1836 by Captain Selwyn who was commandant of the British Royal Engineers.
+It served as the government house and was the official residence of the Lieutenant General of the Eastern Cape.
 The department has been home to a number of internationally renowned anthropologists, including A.R.
 Radcliffe Brown, Monica Wilson (nee Hunter), Jack and Eileen Krige, Philip and Iona Mayer, and David Hammond-Tooke.
 Today we are a diverse and transforming department, working in a range of contemporary fields across the humanities and sciences.